- Admissions Policy

 - When a section is at capacity, a waiting list is started.
-One additional section may be opened by the Headmaster, after consideration and consultation with the Board of the Trustees.
+One additional section may be opened by the Head of Schools, after consideration and consultation with the Board of the Trustees.
 CISM has allocated a maximum of two sections per grade for Elementary School.

 - The school is on a rolling admissions basis.
 For the current school year, students will be accepted up until the beginning of the fourth quarter.